 Linux users often want to run Windows software on Linux, but Windows users may want to run Linux software, too.
 Whether you’re looking for a better development environment or powerful command-line tools, you can run Linux software without leaving Windows.

-There are many different options for running Linux software on Windows.
+There are many different options for running Linux software on Windows that doesn’t involve buying a new laptop to run the OS.
 It’s easier than running Windows software on Linux, as anyone can set up a virtual machine with a free Linux distribution — no need for software licenses.

 Virtual machines allow you to run any operating system in a window on your desktop.
 You can install the free VirtualBox or VMware Player, download an ISO file for a Linux distribution such as Ubuntu, and install that Linux distribution inside the virtual machine like you would install it on a standard computer.